AstraZeneca VR Training Modules

 Problem

-• Traditional training was time-intensive, with limited real-time feedback and challenges in ensuring consistency across operator experiences.
+AstraZeneca needed to modernize training for its complex manufacturing processes.
+Traditional methods were time-intensive, with limited real-time feedback, and challenges in ensuring consistency across operator experiences.

 My Role

-• Authored voice-over (VO) scripts, error logic, and guidance flows for both guided and unguided modes.
+• Designing feedback-driven flows for both guided and unguided training modes

 Process